Mobility of geometric constraint systems with extrusion symmetry: Point-hyperplane frameworks

 Let $G=H\square_{F_1,\ldots, F_t} K_2^{\square t}=(V,E)$ and let $(G,p,\ell)$ be a point-hyperplane framework in $\mathbb{R}^d$ with $t$-fold extrusion symmetry and extrusion directions $\tau_1,\ldots, \tau_t$.
 Throughout this subsection we assume that whenever there is a vertex $(w,\be)\in V_{\mathcal H}$ with $w\in F_h$ for some $h\in\{1,\ldots, t\}$ (i.e., by Definition~\ref{def:extrsymph}, the hyperplane corresponding to $(w,\be)$ contains the extrusion direction $\tau_h$), then there is no edge in $E_{\mathcal P \mathcal H}$ that is incident to $(w,\be)$ (i.e. there is no point whose distance to the hyperplane corresponding to $(w,\be)$ is fixed).
 We let $\Gamma=\mathbb{Z}_2^t$, and as before we denote $\theta(\gamma)(i)$ by $\gamma i$ for $\gamma\in \Gamma$ and $i\in V$.

-Recall from Section~\ref{sec:parcon} that a hyperplane-hyperplane angle constraint becomes singular and hence takes on a different form if the hyperplanes are parallel to each other.
+Recall from Section~\ref{sec:parcon} that a hyperplane-hyperplane parallel constraint is different from an angle constraint.
 Thus, in the following, we will distinguish between edges corresponding to angle constraints and edges corresponding to (sets of) parallel constraints and denote them (as before) by $E_{\mathcal{HH}\not\parallel}$ and $E_{\mathcal H \mathcal H\parallel}$, respectively.

 Let $\gamma\in \Gamma$, and let $e=\{j,l\}$ be an edge of $G$ in $E_{\mathcal H \mathcal H\parallel}$ with $j$ and $l$ of the form $j=(w,\bm e)$ and $l=(w,\bm e')$, where $w\in V_{\mathcal{H}}(H)$ and $\be, \bm e'\in \{0,1,\star\}^t$.
 Note that $\be$ and $\bm e'$ must differ in exactly one entry, say the $h$-th entry.
 Suppose $\be_h=0$ and $\be'_h=1$.
 Then we use the convention that any row in the rigidity matrix corresponding to the parallel constraint given by $e$ (there are $d-1$ of them in dimension $d$) will have $(\alpha,0)$ for some $\alpha\in \mathbb{R}^d$ in the $d+1$ columns corresponding to $j$ and $(-\alpha,0)$ in the $d+1$ columns corresponding to $l$, and zeros elsewhere.